 2016 saw the release of Pokemon Go, an augmented reality (AR) mobile game centered around the popular franchise through a partnership between Niantic and Nintendo.
 It used mobile GPS to locate and capture the titular Pokemon as if they actually appeared in the user’s real-life location.
 Then just last year, Netflix released Black Mirror: Bandersnatch; an interactive science fiction anthology series.
 While watching the episode Bandersnatch, viewers can actually influence the story by making decisions for the main character reminiscent of the old choose-your-adventure books.

 Pokemon Go and Black Mirror: Bandersnatch is just two examples of the potential AR brings.
 Interactive content like these is just the beginning of integrated hyper-reality.

 And it is easy to see how this hyper-reality can be used in the industry.
 Customer service can use interactive content as a tool which guides the user in troubleshooting a device.
 Employees can also use the tool as a training module.
 The module can present different scenarios the employee may encounter at work in order to test their judgment.
 Lastly, interactive content can help train end-users during the setup process.

 The webinar concluded with a survey asking the audience to guess the top three trends from the given predictions to manifest this year.
 The results revealed the following:

 - Edging Forward with Hypercloud received the most votes in the poll.

-- Personalized Human Service, Affective Computing, Hyper-Reality and ‘all of the above’ were tied at second place.
+- Personalized Human Service, Affective Computing, Hyper-Reality and ‘all of the above’ tied at second place.